 If the utility enters into a specific contract or agreement with a contractor to perform all or part of the work required under the agreement, a reference is not required in Exhibit A. However, written approval of the bid and the contractor by WSDOT may be required.
-Submit the contractor's contract or agreement along with the bid documents to the HQ Utilities Unit for approval if required.
+Submit the contractor's contract or agreement along with the bid documents to HQ Utilities for approval if required.